cfujiname/bank-tech-test/README.md

 <<  Statement

   - orchestrates the methods from Transactions and Statement
-  - has transactions on itself
+  - has transactions on itself (initialised)
   - can call the methods _deposit_ and _withdraw_
   - can print statements